 If you have workers’ compensation benefits through your employer, you have to be careful not to assume that you will be covered for your on-the-job injuries no matter what.
 There are various situations that can unfold that make it difficult for you to get your owed benefits as described in your workers’ compensation coverage.
 Perhaps the most common reason why injured workers have trouble getting benefits is that they wait too long to file for them, and the statute of limitations expires.

-You only have a set amount of time to report your injury or pain to your employer, and there is only so much time after that to file a claim with the insurance provider.
+You only have a set amount of time to report your injury or accident to your employer, and there is only so much time after that to file a claim with the insurance provider.
 Waiting beyond that statute of limitations could prevent you from finding any sort of financial or medical relief through the workers’ comp policy they provide you as an employment benefit.
 But just how long is “too long” of a wait?
 The answer varies among states.